 If you choose COTAS, your internet bill is automatically billed to your phone bill each month.
 Your initial phone bill will include an initial installation charge (under $35).
 COTAS often waives the installation charge as a promotional offer.
 However, you must stay with COTAS at least 7 months under contract.
 If you cut off your service prior to the 7 months, the installation charge will be added to your next phone bill.
 Bills must be paid monthly and, as with water and electricity, you are responsible for calling the company once a month to ask how much you owe.
 COTAS does not send you a bill to your home or office.
 Instead, billing for the previous month is available by the 3rd of each month, so at that time, you dial 103 from your phone, ask how much you ow, and then you must then go to the company offices or your

 to pay your bill.

-On that subject, when you are looking for a company to provide your internet service, be aware that there are dozens of companies that provide website design, domains, domain parking, and a host of other services and are listed in the phone book and other city guides online.
+Other companies provide similar services at similar prices.
+However, you must remember to set up your phone line first.
+Some foreigners living locally have shared that AXS is an especially good internet provider as well.
+ENTEL is largely a long distance and cellular phone provider and internet is sort of a sideline for them but, as ENTEL is government owned, coverage is nation-wide.
+When you are looking for a company to provide your internet service, be aware that there are dozens of companies that provide website design, domains, domain parking, and a host of other services and are listed in the phone book and other city guides online.
 These companies do not provide CONNECTION to the internet, so ask before you go.